How To Care For A Viscose Couch

 - Take couch covers to the dry cleaner; dry-cleaning uses solvents instead of water and the viscose fibers are not soaked with water, which can damage them;

 - You can't clean the frame of a viscose couch with water either and you can’t take it to the dry-cleaner.
-It is possible, however, to spot clean a viscose couch using solvent gel, or you can clean viscose upholstery with solvent powder that you can vacuum afterwards;
+It is possible, however, to spot clean a viscose couch using solvent gel, or you can clean viscose upholstery with solvent powder that you can vacuum afterward;

 - The best upholstery cleaning piece of advice remains vacuuming regularly.
 Keep your viscose couch tidy and vacuumed; using a couch cover can help to keep the viscose upholstery clean and safe from stains;